G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/document_crud_tools_indepth_guide.md

 }
 ```

 When to use: To quickly locate relevant content, then hand off to `view_documents` to read fully or to `edit_document` to modify.
+Provide `entity_username` or `company_name` depending on the doc family; the resolver uses whichever is relevant.

 ### 4) Edit Document (`edit_document`)